kucherenko/awesome-project-questions/README.md

         - History of work
         - Areas of interests

- Sourses for reasearch: company web site, google, linkedin, FB, articles, alexa.
+ Sources for reasearch: company web site, google, linkedin, FB, articles, alexa.

 ## Questions to CEO
 - What are the goals of the project?